 If you want to know how to secure PDF online, follow these simple steps:

-Step 1: Open any browser that is present on your laptop and type in “small PDF protect” and go to the first link that appears, or follow this link.
+Step 1: Open any browser that is present on your laptop and type in “small PDF protect” and go to the first link that appears.

 Step 2: Here, you’ll see a “choose file” or ‘drag files here’ option.
 Click on the choose file option and select the file that you want to encrypt.

 Step 3: Now, type in your password and repeat the password to confirm.
 Remember that this method uses 128-bits AES encryption which doesn’t allow unlocking the file without a password.

 Step 4: Now, click on “Encrypt a PDF.”

 Step 5: Wait for 10 seconds until the file is ready, and then download the encrypted file.